 All parents are welcome to be involved in school at many levels.
 We have an active Parent Teacher Association that meets regularly.
 They put on both fund raising and social events throughout the year.
 In addition we have parents who regularly come in to bake, to read and help with a vast range of activities.
 We often have parents join us on event days or trips out and we even have a Dads’ Army of volunteers who share their individual skills when we need them!

 Who can I contact for further information?

-For further information please contact the School Office on 01937 584359 to make an appointment to speak with Mrs Claire Harrison, Headteacher or Mrs Helena Smith, SENCo.
+For further information please contact the School Office on 01937 584359 to make an appointment to speak with Mrs Claire Harrison, Headteacher or Miss Becky Ridge, SENCo.